avbase/pHashCalc/README.md

 ```
 ### Usage description

-The library implements the pHash algorithm that uses perceptual hashes to compare images, (detailed documentation and description of algorithms using perceptual hashes can be found at [pHash](https://pHash.org)), my implementation of this algorithm was used to build a video surveillance system for a private house [smartHomeVideoControl](https://avicorp.ru)
+The library implements the pHash algorithm that uses perceptual hashes to compare images, (detailed documentation and description of algorithms using perceptual hashes can be found at [pHash](https://pHash.org)), my implementation of this algorithm was used to build a video surveillance system for a private house [Smart Home Video Control](https://avicorp.ru)

 ### License